Deepwater Horizon (film): Historical accuracy

 The film was praised for staying "remarkably close" to the actual events, though it did take some artistic liberties and did a poor job explaining why the blowout occurred.

 The movie opens with Mike Williams' daughter working on a science project and asking for a fossil.
 Later in the film, Williams gives his daughter a fossilised dinosaur tooth.
 In real life this never happened and was made up to help explain how the explosion occurred.

-Throughout the first half of the movie, gas is seen rupturing and coming out of the concrete at the sea floor; this didn't happen.
+Throughout the first half of the movie, gas is seen rupturing and coming out of the concrete at the sea floor; this did not happen.

 In the movie, Donald Vidrine (the BP manager of the rig) disregards the first negative pressure test (saying it was the result of the "bladder effect") and then overrules Transocean after the second test.
 Actually, Vidrine was confused after the first test and contacted several supervisors and on-shore engineers for other opinions.
 After the second test, the bladder effect was brought up by a Transocean crew member.

 In the movie, Williams calls his wife and while in the call he hears the engines revving and his wife sees the lights getting brighter.
 In real life, he had just hung up when these things happened.

+The movie depicts Jimmy Harrell manually triggering the blind shear ram from the bridge in an attempt to seal the well.
+In reality, the blind shear ram was automatically operated by a dead man's switch after the initial explosion severed power & communication lines to the BOP; however, it failed to seal the well due to differential pressure causing the drill pipe to buckle beyond the reach of the shear.

 The lifeboats did actually leave Mike Williams, Andrea Fleytas and seven others on the rig.
 However, only Williams jumped off the rig.
 Fleytas jumped onto the life-raft that was deployed to save the remaining seven people.